 My Rating: 4/5

-It isn’t until the second third of this book that things get really good.
-Canavan has a fantastic, accessible writing style that thrives on mystery.
-As soon as Sonea begins to become more wrapped up in what’s going on and stumble across strange, unexpected happenings, the pace picks up and I couldn’t put the book down.
+As soon as Sonea begins to become more wrapped up in what’s going on and stumble across strange, unexpected happenings, the pace picks up and I couldn’t put The Magician’s Guild down.

 Overall, this is a great introduction to this world and its characters.
 It may not be the best fantasy book ever, but it’s great fun and is heading towards a bigger, grander story.